EPA to strengthen lead protections in drinking water after multiple crises, including Flint - WTOP News

-Decades after officials banned lead in gasoline for new cars and stopped the sale of lead paint — huge steps toward eliminating significant sources of lead exposure to the public — there are still an estimated 500,000 U.S. children with levels of lead in their blood that are considered high, and experts say lead in drinking water is an important source.
+Decades after officials banned lead in gasoline for new cars and stopped the sale of lead paint — huge steps toward eliminating lead exposure to the public — there are still an estimated 500,000 U.S. children with levels of lead in their blood that are considered high, and experts say lead in drinking water is one important reason.

-Now the agency is aiming to further reduce lead levels in drinking water and tighten a rule that failed to prevent recent drinking water crises in cities like Flint, Michigan, and Newark, New Jersey.
+Now, the Environmental Protection Agency is aiming to further reduce lead levels in drinking water and tighten a rule that failed to prevent drinking water crises in cities like Flint, Michigan and Newark, New Jersey.
 Although the specifics aren’t public, the agency says it will propose requiring that utilities actively replace harmful lead pipes.

 But it’s costly to send out workers to dig up the pipe, lay new ones and replant damaged landscaping.
 In many cities, homeowners are expected to pay to deal with the pipe on their property.

-“Across the population, this has huge effects,” said Levin, who now teaches at Harvard University’s school of public health.
+“Across the population, this has huge effects,” said Ronnie Levin, a former EPA researcher who now teaches at Harvard University’s school of public health.

 Kids are especially sensitive to lead exposure and high doses significantly reduce intelligence, impair coordination and disrupt a student’s ability to focus and learn.
 Behavior can deteriorate.
-Federal officials say there is no safe level of lead for children, and even small amounts can reduce IQ scores.
+Federal officials say there is no safe level of lead for children — even small amounts can reduce IQ scores.

 The updated rules will arrive as the federal government attacks lead on several fronts, with announcements about the dangers in aviation fuel and proposed stricter limits on dust from lead-based paint in older homes and child-care facilities.

-Some officials remain more focused on sources like paint dust, but attention to the danger in water grew after Flint.
+Some officials remain more focused on the danger from sources like paint dust, but attention to the danger in water grew after Flint.

 Bernstein said he is hopeful “that as we remove lead pipes, we’re going to see the numbers continue to fall.
 And that will be really wonderful.”